pabsan-0/python3-recipe-book/README.md

     lp.print_stats()
     ```
-- Print report on each function call
+- Print report on each function call, bit overkill
     ```
     def lp_print_every_iter(function):
         """ LineProfiler results on function call rather than at the end """